Kiera Chaplin

 Kiera Chaplin (born 1 July 1982) is a Northern Irish model, businesswoman and actress.
 She is the granddaughter of actor Charlie Chaplin and the great-granddaughter of playwright Eugene O'Neill.

 Biography

 Chaplin was born in Belfast, the eldest daughter of Eugene Chaplin and his wife, Bernadette.
 She grew up in the same town as her father, in Corsier-sur-Vevey, Switzerland, until her parents' divorce in the mid-1990s.

-In 2018, Chaplin created the Chaplin Awards in Asia.
+In 2018, Kiera created the Chaplin Awards in Asia.
 It is an award that goes to an actor or filmmaker whose work embodies Charlie Chaplin's qualities of realism, diversity and courage within their craft.
-So far recipients have been Tony Leung Chiu Wai and Zhang Yimou.
+So far, recipients have been Tony Leung Chiu Wai and Zhang Yimou.
 The winner of the Chaplin Asia Award 2023 was Ge You.